-Information flow between layers is performed by the use of Service Primitives.
-Service Access Points (SAP) and their corresponding Service Primitives for the RR sublayer are defined in 3GPP TS 04.07. <Interesting information, but irrelevant for this RLC/MAC specification.>
+- 19 Information flow between layers is performed by the use of Service Primitives.
+Service Access Points (SAP) and their - 20 corresponding Service Primitives for the RR sublayer are defined in 3GPP TS 04.07. <Interesting information, but - 21 irrelevant for this RLC/MAC specification.> - Table 0.1 summarizes service primitives RLC/MAC uses to provide service to higher layers. - 23 <Below each primitive, the table indicates the 3GPP specification that uses the primitive.
+Note that the GRR primitives - specified in 04.64 appear to perform the same services as the RLC/MAC primitives specified in 43.064.
+PDCP expects - to see the service primitives specified in 25.322.>